 Another way to promote your business is by pitching your services to friends and influencers you already know.
 Do you have a family member who has their own private law firm?
 Or perhaps your friend’s husband owns a used car dealership or body shop.
 Whatever the case, sometimes this can be your foot in the door to present your skills and offer your services.

 Landing your first client can be overwhelming.
 You’ll be nervous that one mistake will ruin your VA career forever.
 Don’t be nervous.
 Understand that as you grow your business, you will be able to learn more things and be more efficient.

 Often landing the first client is the most difficult step in the process.
 However, once you are able to begin working with a client, you want to make sure you do everything you can to be a great resource for them.

 Whether it is taking a little less hourly pay or working extra on a project, getting that first great impression can lead to additional referrals in the future.

 How to Know if Becoming a Virtual Assistant is Right for You

 You’re still reading this.
 Great!
 Are you ready for a change in your career?
 Are you looking to be home more and out of the cubicle environment?
 Then perhaps a career as a virtual assistant is right for you.
-Consider exploring this field by researching the industry and even taking an online course created by a professional virtual assistant.

 Join the thousands around the world who have moved their offices online with a career in virtual assistance.